DemiOever/GFFQueryTool/README.md

 ## Ongoing Development

 - Implementing the extended option to include child features.
-- Writing output in FASTA format when selected.
+Some methods for extended are already implemented, but the extended function isn't working yet.
 - Optimizing performance by addressing time-consuming classes/methods.
 - Completing tests for all methods and classes.
 - Ensuring default GFF output when no valid output file is specified.